Apache Phoenix enables OLTP and operational analytics in Hadoop for low latency applications by combining the best of

 Tired of reading already and just want to get started?
-Take a look at our FAQs, listen to the Apache Phoenix talks from Hadoop Summit 2013 and HBaseConn 2013, and jump over to our quick start guide here.
+Take a look at our FAQs, listen to the Apache Phoenix talks from Hadoop Summit 2014, review the overview presentation, and jump over to our quick start guide here.

 To see what’s supported, go to our language reference.
 It includes all typical SQL query statement clauses, including SELECT, FROM, WHERE, GROUP BY, HAVING, ORDER BY, etc. It also supports a full set of DML commands as well as table creation and versioned incremental alterations through our DDL commands.
 We try to follow the SQL standards wherever possible.